AWS Post-Onboarding

 • Perform the same validation for Security & Cost pillar.

-Governance configuration for Onboarded AWS account:
+Governance configuration for Onboarded AWS accounts:

 • Click View under Actions and select View Settings.